Model Checking and LTS Minimization

 Dependencies

-Building from another source than a release tarball requires some extra tools to be installed:
+Building from another source than the release tarball requires some extra tools to be installed:

 GNU automake